AdobeDocs/analytics.en/help/import/data-connectors/dfa-data-connector-analytics/dfa-eol.md

 ---
-description: Why is Adobe end-of-lifing the DFA Data Connector?
 title: DFA Integration - End-of-life Information
+description: Why is Adobe end-of-lifing the DFA Data Connector and what alternatives are there?
 ---

 # DFA Integration - End-of-life Information